 Most Popular Attractions in Anchorage: Anchorage, AK Attractions & Recreation Guide

 Alaska is renowned for being breathtakingly beautiful, its snow-blanketed mountain ranges and glaciers topping bucket lists all over the world.
 It's also well-known for being vast, remote, and sparsely populated.
 Anchorage is an exception, however – at least to the sparse population.
-In fact, over 54 percent of the state's residents live in Anchorage.
+Over 54 percent of the state's residents live in Anchorage.

-For all that Anchorage offers in terms of The Great Outdoors, there's still far more to see and do in this south-central Alaskan city.
+For all that Anchorage offers in terms of The Great Outdoors, including mountain view homes and waterfront homes with easy access to these outside amenities, there's still far more to see and do in this south-central Alaskan city.
 The following list includes some of Anchorage's top attractions, and they each offer something for everyone to enjoy.

 Alaska Botanical Garden